 - 4. Bring the control wiring (optional remote wall sensor, optional building automation control wiring to the optional communication module, optional communications for other external inputs/outputs) through the waterproof conduit to the junction box on the wall sleeve, to the appropriate capped wires within the wall sleeve junction box. - Connect remote wall sensors and external input/output devices to the appropriate wires using the existing wire caps.
 Verify that the wires are securely fastened within the wire caps.
-Wiring diagrams for doing so are provided in Figure 71 on page 39 through Figure 71. - 6.
+Wiring diagrams for doing so are provided in Figure 68 and Figure 69. - 6.
 Reinstall the top cover plate and protective plate covering the terminal lugs of the wall sleeve junction box.

-Wall Sleeve Electrical Stub-Up Details
+Wall Sleeve Electrical Stub-up Details